junecastillote/junecastillote.github.io/_posts/2020-09-06-freenom-free-domain.md

 ## Conclusion

 Freenom offers free domain name registration with unlimited free renewal options.
-Once you're registered a domain, you can manage your DNS records using Freenom's DNS Management tool.
+Once you've registered a domain, you can manage your DNS records using Freenom's DNS Management tool.

 However, you must understand that the type of DNS records that you can create using the built-in DNS management is limited to *A*, *AAAA*, *CNAME*, *LOC*, *MX*, *NAPTR*, *RP*, and *TXT*.